 Degan completed her undergraduate work as well as her Master's Degree at The University of Memphis in the Sociology Department.
 This gives her a diverting lens allowing for interdisciplinary approaches to topics.
 She is a member of Alpha Kappa Delta the Sociology Honors Society.

 B.A. in Sociology (University of Memphis), M.A. in Sociology (University of Memphis)

-The University of Memphis, Graduate Teaching Assistant (August 2017 – December 2017).
+The University of Memphis, Graduate Teaching Assistant (August 2017 – May 2019).